dtelaroli/vraptor-cditest/README.md

 ### Db class

-The Db Class is an wrap of DbUnit.
-It have features to open a connection and prepare data to your tests.
+The Db Class is a wrap of DbUnit.
+It has features to open a connection and prepare the data for your tests.

 #### Configuration